johanmoritz/freecol/report.md

 Complexity analysis: The function converts each field in the Player class to XML and writes to a stream (FreeColXMLWriter).
 The complexity is high since it contains a bunch of if statements that check whether certain fields exists, and loops for fields that are Collections.
 We have not refactored this but it would probably be a good idea to move much of this logic to the FreeColXMLWriter class.
 For example, adding a writeField method (check if field != null and then writes it), and a writeCollection method (writes a collection/list of values to the stream).
 In its current state the method is unnecessarily complex.
 Documentation is clear in the FreeColXMLWriter class, the method in the Player class lacks documentation.

+**CCN comparison analysis of all ten functions:** We believe that the reason why the CCN calculated by us and the CCN lizard gave us differed so much in two of the functions (and not as much in the rest) might be due to how it handles exit nodes because of this being a common factor in both of these.

 ## Coverage